 The hospital standardized mortality ratio (HSMR) is an important measure to improve patient safety and quality of care in Canadian hospitals.

-The HSMR adjusts for factors that affect in-hospital mortality rates, such as patient age, sex, diagnosis and admission status.
+The HSMR adjusts for factors that affect in-hospital mortality rates, such as patient age, sex, diagnosis, length of stay, comorbidities and admission status.
 It then compares the actual number of deaths in a hospital with the average Canadian experience.
 The ratio provides a starting point to assess mortality rates and identify areas for improvement to help reduce hospital deaths.